Killing of Richard Oland: Crime scene

 Dr. Matthew Bowes, the physician who reviewed Dr. Nasseemuddin's autopsy report, believed Richard was alive for the duration of the attack.
 Both Naseemuddin and Bowes believed he only survived the attack for five to ten minutes, but was alive for all of his injuries.
 Some injuries were believed to have been caused by a sharp edged weapon, while other injuries were caused by blunt force, indicating that either Richard was killed by a weapon with two different edges or two weapons were used.
 Bowes raised the possibility that a combat knife could have been a weapon.
 Sgt.
 Mike King testified that he suspected a roofer's hatchet to be a weapon.
 Cst.
 Stephen Davidson believed a weapon could have been a drywall hammer.
 No weapons were found at the crime scene, and no weapons were entered as evidence at trial.

 The trial revealed that members of the Saint John Police Force had failed to protect the crime scene from contamination.
-Police used the office bathroom, where blood belonging to the son of Richard's financial manager was later discovered, for two days before the bathroom was tested for evidence.
+Police used the office bathroom, where blood belonging to Galen McFadden (the son of Richard Oland's financial manager, Robert McFadden) was later discovered, for two days before the bathroom was tested for evidence.
 There was a backdoor near where Richard's body was found, leading to an alleyway that could have been an exit.
 Police went in and out the main door, without gloves, for nearly a week before anyone noticed they should have tested it for fingerprints.
 The footprint discovered by the forensics team had to be compared against police footwear, as several police officers, including Deputy Chief Glen McCloskey, walked through the crime scene unauthorized and without protective gear.
 McCloskey was later accused of suggesting that other officers lie under oath about his presence at the crime scene, and the Saint John Police Force was under investigation by the New Brunswick Police Commission for corruption and a potential cover-up.